 In order for the project to maximize its conceptual value, several assumptions have been made.
 First of all, the building code would have to allow projections beyond the curtain wall, such projections would be GFA non accountable for its feasibility.
-The green atrium between the two buildings will also not account for any GFA.
 Secondly, construction details and technicalities would be resolved in later stages.
 Lastly, a speculation in material advancements with strategic replacement changes would greatly increase performance results.